 Set requirements aren't in place for this profession, so individuals may take different educational paths to become a hardscape designer.
 Industry sources revealed to the U.S. Bureau of Labor Statistics that landscape designers hold anywhere from an associate's degree to a master's degree in plant-related subjects (www.bls.gov).
 Possible fields and concentrations include horticulture and soil science.
 The APLD reported that landscape architects also receive education in residential design.

 Landscape design can be studied at certificate and degree levels.
 Certificate programs often include introductory courses in the history of landscape design and plant science.
 Associate's degree programs also include classes in computer-aided design specific to designing landscapes.
 Some programs include specific hardscape courses in the curricula.

 Professional landscape designers can pursue certification from the Association of Professional Landscape Designers.
 This voluntary, national certification requires applicants to have at least four years of experience.
 They need to present records of three projects to demonstrate their work.
 Recertification requires 30 continuing education hours every three years.

 Salary and Employment Outlook Information

 While the U.S. Bureau of Labor Statistics (BLS) doesn't report salary or employment outlook data for hardscape designers or landscape designers, it does report these figures for landscape architects.
-As of May 2014, the BLS stated that landscape architects had a median salary of $64,570.
-Employment of landscape architects was expected to grow 14% from 2012 to 2022, which was about as fast as the national average.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $113,340 or more per year, whereas the bottom 10th percentile earned $40,710 or less per year.
+Employment of landscape architects was expected to grow slower than national average from 2018 to 2028.